-The following staff comments, in the paragraph below, are in response to the six comments directly above and have not been amended from the April 24, 2017 report:
+The following comments, in the paragraph below, are in response to the six comments directly above:

-Staff response: While staff can appreciate that the Master Plan envisioned less development potential on Block 290 than the 3:1 that is noted as the maximum across the Master Plan area, this limitation was not written into the standards and thus can only be addressed through the standards and guidelines in place.
+Response: While the Commission can appreciate that the Master Plan envisioned less development potential on Block 290 than the 3:1 that is noted as the maximum across the Master Plan area, this limitation was not written into the standards and thus can only be addressed through the standards and guidelines in place.
 Likewise, while the development of Block 291 was envisioned to be concurrent with Block 290, this also was not a requirement of the Master Plan; because Block 290 is proposed to be developed independently, we can only review the proposed development against the standards and guidelines in place.
 The concerns regarding the size and dimensions of the square, the encroachment into the north-south connection by the residential stoops, and other issues noted are addressed in the findings below.